GrbavaCigla/Radar/README.md

-# This is on of my first python projects
+# This is one of my first python projects

 ## Description
 This code is made to read from serial port, you proceed with mouse click.